Navdit/gatling-scenario-graphs/README.md

 **Note: Log Files, should be given without any spaces**

-If successful, you should see screen changes as follows:
+If successful, you should see something like below:
 ![Run Screen](https://github.com/Navdit/gatling-scenario-graphs/blob/master/images/run_snapshot.PNG)

 #### Step 2: Checking out Graph